 - Proprietary, silica-based microencapsulation drug delivery technology platform with broad applicability.
 We leverage our innovative silica-based microencapsulation drug delivery technology platform in the development of each of our branded product candidates.
 In addition, we believe our technology platform provides us with the potential to develop additional product candidates that can overcome the limitations of currently approved products for multiple skin diseases.
 Our in-depth understanding of the chemical and physical parameters affecting the invitro release rate of active pharmaceutical ingredients from microcapsules made of silica allows us to create the desired, well-defined, invitro release profiles, including for novel fixed-dose active ingredient combinations, that otherwise would not be stable. - Efficient FDA regulatory pathway for our current branded product pipeline.
 We expect the review process for TWIN, SIRS-T and VERED to be conducted according to the FDA's 505(b)(2) regulatory pathway, which permits us to rely, in part, upon the FDA's previous findings of safety and efficacy of an approved product.
 Silica, which forms the basis of our proprietary microencapsulation technology platform, is an inorganic inert excipient that is contained in other topical drug products approved by the FDA. - Diversified pipeline of generic drug product candidates and established strategic collaborations.
 Our product pipeline includes six topical generic product candidates across multiple indications.
 We have established collaborations with Perrigo and Douglas Pharmaceuticals to efficiently develop four of our generic product candidates.
 We are collaborating with Perrigo in developing three of our generic product candidates, including ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea for which Perrigo filed an ANDA in March 2017.
-In January 2018, this ANDA was tentatively approved by the FDA.
-Final approval from the FDA is subject to a 30-month stay under the Hatch-Waxman amendments to the Federal Food, Drug, and Cosmetic Act.
 We are also developing a generic product candidate for a drug that already has generic substitutions in collaboration with Douglas Pharmaceuticals.
 We believe our strategic collaborations can help maximize the commercial potential of these generic product candidates. - Comprehensive and broad intellectual property portfolio.
 We maintain exclusive, worldwide commercial rights for all of our branded product candidates.
 We have granted patents covering TWIN and VERED, expiring in 2028 and 2032, respectively.
 If patents issue from our patent applications, TWIN, SIRS-T and VERED, will have patent coverage until 2032, 2030 and 2032, respectively.
 In addition, we believe our patent portfolio and considerable proprietary know-how creates a barrier to entry for generic drugs with comparable and bioequivalent in-vitro release profiles. - Experienced leadership team with proven track record.
 Our leadership team has extensive experience in the development and commercialization of dermatology drug products.
 Our chief executive officer and co-founder, Dr. Seri-Levy, has experience in the field of computer-aided drug design and more than 20 years of experience in the field of drug development.
 Mr. Arkin, who serves as the chairman of our board of directors and is our controlling shareholder, has held leadership roles in several innovative and generic drug companies.
 Mr. Arkin was the chairman of Agis Industries Ltd., expanding it into a leading pharmaceutical company in the United States until its acquisition by Perrigo Company plc, where he subsequently served as Vice Chairman.
 We believe that our leadership team is well-positioned to lead us through clinical development, regulatory approval and commercialization for our product candidates.